samplchallenges/SAMPL9/README.md

 ## What's here
 - Host-guest challenge files for the WP6 and bCD challenges
 - [Host-guest participation instructions](https://github.com/samplchallenges/SAMPL9/blob/master//host_guest_instructions.md) with information on the submissions format, etc. Submission templates are available in the subdirectories for individual host-guest systems.
-- Experimental data for the WP6
+- Experimental data for the WP6 and bCD challenges is available [here](https://github.com/samplchallenges/SAMPL9/blob/main/experimental_data/experimental_measurements.csv)

 ## What's coming

-- Analysis of the WP6 challenge
+- Analysis of the WP6/bCD challenge
-- Submission links for the bCD challenge

 ## Changes and Data Set Versions